 What to Pack

-It may technically still be summer in September, but you should pack for fall weather—and maybe even winter weather if you are traveling further north or into the mountains.
-You can expect some brisk mornings and evenings where you will want to have a sweater, hoodie, pullover, or fleece top.
-You'll likely want to wear long sleeves and pants and have a jacket with you if you plan to go out in the evenings.
-If you know you'll be heading somewhere cold, you should pack a heavy winter coat, a scarf, and some gloves.
-In more southern regions, the weather could fluctuate more frequently between warm and cold, so pack clothes that can be easily layered.
+It may technically still be summer in September, but you should pack for fall weather—and maybe even winter if you are traveling further north or into the mountains.
+You can expect some brisk mornings and evenings where it's helpful to have a sweater, hoodie, pullover, or fleece top.
+It is a good idea to wear long sleeves and pants and have a jacket if you plan to go out in the evenings.
+If you'll be heading somewhere cold, pack a heavy winter coat, a scarf, and some gloves.
+In more southern regions, the weather could fluctuate more frequently between warm and cold, so bring clothes that can be easily layered.

 September Events in Canada

-- Bard on the Beach Shakespeare Festival: In Vancouver from May until the end of September, you can enjoy a Shakespearean performance against a natural backdrop of sea, sky, and mountains.
-In 2020, the festival has gone online for Bard Beyond the Beach, featuring streamed performances and other virtual events.
+- Bard on the Beach Shakespeare Festival: From May until the end of September, you can enjoy a Shakespearean performance against a natural backdrop of sea, sky, and mountains in Vancouver.
+In 2020, the festival has gone online for Bard Beyond the Beach, featuring streamed performances, educational activities, and other virtual events from late August through mid-October.

-- Vancouver International Film Festival: From the end of September into the first two weeks of October, the film festival will screen more than 300 films from scores of countries.
+- Vancouver International Film Festival: One of the largest film festivals in North America, the Vancouver International Film Festival screens movies from scores of countries.
 Films span fiction, documentary, and genre-defying categories.
-In 2020, the festival is virtual and will be streaming movies from September 24 through October 7.
+In 2020, the 39th annual festival is virtual and will be streaming more than 100 feature films and events from September 24 through October 7.

-- The Word on the Street Festival: This is a national festival held in Halifax, Saskatoon, Lethbridge, and Toronto on one day in September in each of those cities offering author events, presentations, workshops, and a marketplace that boasts an exceptional array of current and back-listed books and magazines to browse or buy.
+- The Word on the Street: This national book and magazine event is held in the cities Halifax, Saskatoon, Lethbridge, and Toronto in September.
+Each of those cities offers author events, presentations, workshops, and a marketplace that boasts an exceptional array of current and back-listed books and magazines to browse or buy.
+For 2020, Lethbridge features an online fall reading series from October 8 through December 10, and Toronto's events run on September 26-27.

-- Cabbagetown Festival: Toronto hosts a day-long giant street fair with a kid's zone, street vendors, and food vendors with music and entertainment for the whole family.
+- Cabbagetown Festival: The cute community of Cabbagetown in Toronto hosts a day-long giant street fair in September with a kid's zone, street and food vendors, as well as music and entertainment for the whole family.
+This event was canceled for 2020.

-- Summer Music in the Garden: The summer concert series at Toronto's Harbourfront Center typically features free concerts in the summer up through the middle of September showcasing outstanding artists and a wide range of musical styles.
-Concerts take place most Thursdays at 7 p.m. and Sundays at 4 p.m. and are approximately one hour in length.
+- Summer Festival: The concert series at Toronto's Harbourfront Centre typically features free summer shows through early September, which showcase outstanding artists and a wide range of musical styles.
+Concerts take place most Thursdays and Sundays and are approximately one hour.
 Bench seating is limited, so feel free to bring a blanket or lawn chair.
+This event was canceled for 2020.

 September Travel Tips